FRRouting/frr/doc/user/zebra.rst

    Note that BANDWIDTH is specified in IEEE floating point format and express in Bytes/second.

+.. clicmd:: admin-grp 0x(0-FFFFFFFF)

+   This commands configures the Traffic Engineering Admin-Group of the interface as specified in RFC3630 (OSPF) or RFC5305 (ISIS).
+Admin-group is also known as Resource Class/Color in the OSPF protocol.

+.. clicmd:: [no] affinity AFFINITY-MAP-NAME

+   This commands configures the Traffic Engineering Admin-Group of the interface using the affinity-map definitions (:ref:`affinity-map`).
+   Multiple AFFINITY-MAP-NAME can be specified at the same time.
+Affinity-map names are added or removed if ``no`` is present.
+It means that specifying one value does not override the full list.

+   ``admin-grp`` and ``affinity`` commands provide two ways of setting admin-groups.
+They cannot be both set on the same interface.

+.. clicmd:: [no] affinity-mode [extended|standard|both]

+   This commands configures which admin-group format is set by the affinity command. ``extended`` Admin-Group is the default and uses the RFC7308 format.
+   ``standard`` mode uses the standard admin-group format that is defined by RFC3630, RFC5305 and RFC5329.
+When the ``standard`` mode is set, affinity-maps with bit-positions higher than 31 cannot be applied to the interface.
+The ``both`` mode allows setting standard and extended admin-group on the link at the same time.
+In   this case, the bit-positions 0 to 31 are the same on standard and extended admin-groups.

+   Note that extended admin-groups are only supported by IS-IS for the moment.

 .. clicmd:: delay (0-16777215) [min (0-16777215) | max (0-16777215)]